GoogleCloudPlatform/ops-agent/dev-docs/dev.md

 ## Send syslog via TCP (Linux)

-Follow the ste to [edit the config file](#edit-config-and-apply) to include syslog tcp config as
+Follow the step to [edit the config file](#edit-config-and-apply) to include syslog tcp config as
 below:

 ```